 Sandusky has two Boy and the Boot statues.
-For many years it was believed that the original was brought there in 1876 from Baden, Germany, by local hotelier Voltaire Scott, himself a German immigrant.
+For many years it was believed that the original was brought to town in 1876 from Baden, Germany, by local hotelier Voltaire Scott, himself a German immigrant.
 In fact, Scott was born in upstate New York, and he bought the statue from a J.W.
 Fiske and Co. catalog (New York, NY).
-At the time it was called "The Unfortunate Boot," and was dedicated in August 1895, with much fanfare, in a park across from Scott's hotel.
+At the time it was called "The Unfortunate Boot," and it was dedicated in August 1895, with much fanfare, in a park across from Scott's hotel.
 A tornado destroyed the park in 1924, but the Boy somehow survived and was moved to a new fountain in Washington Park.
-He stood there until 1991, when a vandal knocked off his head.
+He stood there until 1991, when some moron knocked off his head.
 The city repaired the Boy, then moved him into the secure lobby of city hall.
 A bronze replica was cast from the original zinc Boy and placed in Washington Park in 1992.
 Both Boys are still displayed in those spots today.

 Another Boy and the Boot stands in Monument Park, at the center of a circular fountain.
 He's been leaking since 1916, although the town historical records are vague about how he actually came to appear there.
 He stands in Pierce Park, corner of Main St. and Military St.

 This Boy with the Boot was discovered on a very old postcard (right) from Hershey, Pennsylvania.
 It reveals that the statue makes more sense when it isn't shrouded in a busy fountain.
 In 2010, the statue was spotted in service in a pond at Hershey Gardens.

 Possibly the US's westermost Boy with the Boot, this fountain embellishment was erected in 1895.
 Over the years it has been vandalized and put into storage, only to be revived and restored for a new generation to enjoy.
 It currently stands in the Fresno County Plaza.
 [More]